Agriculture is an important economic sector in India and it also offers plenty of employment opportunities.

 Scenario of Agriculture in India

-In terms of agricultural contribution, the following states in India are the most developed states:
+In terms of agricultural contribution, some of the most developed states in India are:

 - Uttar Pradesh